caesar2024/caesar2024.github.io/Seifert.md

 ### Part 1: Representing Cloud Droplet Distributions

  A cloud is made of a collection of tiny drops that are 1 to 50 μm in diameter.
 This is smaller than the width of human hair, which is ~70  μm in diameter.
 The collection of drops can be summarized as a distribution.
 Summing over the distribution gives the average number of droplets per unit volume.
 For example, a typical number concentration is 100 cm⁻³, or 100 droplets in a 1×1×1 cm box.
 The average droplet diameter μ gives the size of the most common droplets.
 The dispersion σ gives an approximate range of droplet sizes.
 The relative dispersion CV, denoting the coefficient of variation, is the ratio of σ/μ and gives the relative width of the distribution.
 Larger values for CV correspond to broader distributions.
-You can use the sliders below to explore how these terms change the distribution.
+You can use the sliders below to explore how these terms change the distribution.c

 ~~~
 <div class="myframe1">